Skip to main content

 There's another layer to this problem.
 When automation runs unexamined in the background for long enough, it stops belonging to anyone.

-Marketing ops may have built it.
-But then, the original marketing ops lead left.
+Your Marketing Ops person may have built it.
+But then, the original marketing lead left.
 The new person inherited it and learned just enough to keep it from breaking.
 The current people using your marketing automation is long removed from anyone who understood the original logic.

 Nobody wants to touch it because there's a risk in breaking something you don't understand.
 The alternative, of course is to leave it and pretend it's working.